-The step-child of word reading instruction is the multisyllable word. 😥 Poor little guy.
+The neglected, oft-ignored side-kick of word reading instruction is the multisyllable word.
+Poor little guy.

 SO many programs either don't teach students HOW to decode multisyllablic words or they teach it so late in the child's development as to be nearly useless.
 What's worse, when you DO find a program that teaches how to attack unfamiliar multisyllable words, it often hampers you with multiple rules and syllable types that take months, if not years, to do well.